iPhone X drop test: It cracked on the first drop

 Apple's tenth-anniversary iPhone has a slick new look with a nearly bezel-less screen, glass back and stainless steel frame.
 Just like the iPhone 8 and 8 Plus, the glass back allows the X to have wireless charging-- but it also means you now have two breakable surfaces to worry about.

 What you might not know: damaging the iPhone X could be far more painful.
 Not only does the phone cost more to begin with, repairing an X will also cost more than previous models.
-If you haven't spent the $200 extra for AppleCare+, replacing the screen can set you back $279.
+If you haven't spent the $200, £200 or AU$300 extra for AppleCare+, replacing the screen can set you back $279.
 That glass back could cost you $550.
 Just take a look at this pricing breakdown.

 So should you be worried?
 To find out, we subjected a pair of brand-new iPhone X handsets to a few durability tests.